Scientific: Acacia redolens

 Light: Full sun

-Soil: Tolerant of alkaline soils, although the phyllodes tend to yellow somewhat in soils of high alkalinity and salinity.
-Chelate micronutrient fertilizers will correct this problem quickly but a rarely required.
+Soil: Tolerant of alkaline soils, although the phyllodes tend to yellow somewhat in wet soils of high alkalinity and salinity.
+Chelate micronutrient fertilizers will correct this problem quickly, but are rarely required.

 Watering: Some additional water from irrigation after establishment is needed to maintain plant health and vigor in desert regions of Arizona and eastern California.
 No supplemental irrigation is required for use of prostrate acacia in coastal California.

-Pruning: Little pruning is needed if prostrate acacia is properly located within large landscape space.
-Unfortunately, prostrate acacia is often planted is landscape spaces that are much too small for it to grow to it's natural spread thus requiring frequent hedging of spreading branches.
+Pruning: Little pruning is needed if Acacia redolens is properly located within large landscape space.
+Unfortunately, it is often planted in landscape spaces that are much too small for it to grow to its natural spread thus requiring frequent 'heading back' of spreading branches.

 Propagation: Seed, acid or mechanical scarification needed.
 Semi hardwood cuttings are successful during the summer months only.